Publisher: Hodder & Stoughton

 I just want to say congratulations to Caraval’s marketing and publicity team.

 I have never seen a debut novel from a debut author have so much buzz before until every single person was talking about Caraval.
-I first learnt about this book way back in July 2016, when ARCs were being given away as if we were the starving people in a desert and Caraval was that one flask of water.
+I first learnt about this book way back in July 2016, when ARCs were being given away as if we were the dehydrated people in a desert and Caraval was that one flask of water.
 People were given challenges, puzzles and riddles and in the end, only one or two would receive these precious ARCs.
 I was not one of those lucky few, but Caraval had been placed into my mind like a need.

 I’d also missed the chance to read an eARC from Netgalley.
 I had written feverishly to the publishers, begging for a copy of this beautiful book that everyone had been talking about.
 I entered every giveaway, brought it up in every Twitter chat, and saw that Stephanie Garber was touring in the U.S. AND the U.K. because of all the buzz.
 People were crazy about Caraval!